Virtigox/Local-AI/README.md

 ```
 > Running AI models on CPU may be significantly slower compared to GPU accleration, but it still better than nothing.

-# Step2: Deploying Ollama and Open WebUI on docker
+# Step 2: Deploying Ollama and Open WebUI on docker
 1. Clone or copy the provided the `docker-compose` file
 2. Ensure to have Docker Compose
 ```